Skip to main content

 “The world needs change, compassion and understanding.
 And I will contribute to that growth,” James said.

-James is one of three recipients of the 2021 IMC/DMC Scholarship through the WVU Reed College of Media.
+James is one of three recipients of the 2021 IMC/DMC Scholarship through the WVU Reed School of Media and Communications.
 Other recipients include Rita Yelda, an Integrated Marketing Communications master’s student from Browns Mills, New Jersey, and Kaitlin Scoffone, a Data Marketing Communications master’s student from Baltimore, Maryland.

-This was originally published on the WVU College of Media's eNews.
+This was originally published on the WVU Reed School of Media and Communications' eNews.

 Interested in growing your career with a master's degree in Data, Digital or Integrated Marketing Communications?
 Request more information today!